Swpn0neel/C-Programming/README.md

 34. Counting every occurances of every element of an array and print them.
 35. Count the occurance of each and every elements in an array.
 36. Print the characters of  a string in reverse order.
+37. Store the common elements from two arrays in an array and print it.

 ### Extra Programs:
 - Print the sum and average of two numbers taken as input from the user.